Dr Keith Arundale is a Senior Visiting Fellow at the ICMA Centre and specialises in private equity and venture capital.

-Keith was recently a Non-Executive Director, Deputy Chairman and Chair of the Audit Committee at Berkshire Healthcare NHS Foundation Trust, and is a former member of the Board of Trustees of the Chartered Institute of Marketing.
+Keith was formerly a Non-Executive Director, Deputy Chairman and Chair of the Audit Committee at Berkshire Healthcare NHS Foundation Trust and is a former member of the Board of Trustees of the Chartered Institute of Marketing.
 He is a Past Master of the Worshipful Company of Marketors City of London Livery Company.
-He is also a Liveryman of the Worshipful Company of Chartered Accountants, a Liveryman of the Worshipful Company of Spectacle Makers and a Freeman of the City of London.
+He is also a Liveryman of the Worshipful Company of Chartered Accountants and is a Freeman of the City of London.

 Private Equity and Venture Capital